Customer Plan Usage Control Guidelines for Add-on Partners

 If you find that customers are provisioning your add-on, using resources and then deprovisioning too quickly, you can reject subsequent provisioning requests with a

-message in the JSON response describing why.
+message in the JSON response that describes the reason for the rejection.

-Asynchronous provisioning under the Add-on Partner API allows you to conditionally accept a provisioning request, make a decision, and then permanently accept or reject it at your leisure.
+Asynchronous provisioning under the Add-on Partner API allows you to conditionally accept a provisioning request, make a decision, and then permanently accept or reject it at your discretion.
 The Platform API for Partners can help you get detailed info about environment the add-on is deployed to, including application, team, and collaborator metadata.

 - How many times an application has provisioned and deprovisioned your add-on (and when)